 Mastoiditis is a complication of a middle ear infection.
 So it is important to treat an ear infection before it spreads to the mastoid bone.

-Key points about mastoiditis
+Key points about mastoiditis in children

 - Mastoiditis is an inflammation or infection of the mastoid bone.